ghi-electronics/Documentation/software/tinyclr/due/statements.md

 ## The `end` statement

-BrainDUE supports multiple code block types.
+DUE supports multiple code block types.
 When basic-style is selected, the end statement marks the end of a block.

 ```
 if x > 10